 People elect the Ward Representatives to represent them in the assemblies.
 You can also refer to your Ward Representative as a Member of the County Assembly (MCA).
 In plural, it is Members of the County Assembly or Assemblies (MCAs).
 See this detailed article on the role of the Members of the County Assembly (MCAs) in Kenya.

-Role of the county assembly in Kenya to vet and approve nominees for appointment to county public offices
+to vet and approve nominees for appointment to county public offices

 The county assembly in Kenya vets and approves nominees to hold county public offices.
 These nominees include the county executive committee members (or county ministers).
 Others are members of the county public service board (CPSB).